xssrae/sockets_client/README.md

 # Network Studies - Creating a Sockets Client

 Project written in Python using the Sockets library, created for my studies of TCP and UDP connections, among other network connections and communications.
-Its main objective is to create communication between the client and the local server remotely.
-It will also make it easier to create a reverse shell with the target of the connection.
+The main objective is  create communication between the client and the local server remotely.
+Will also make it easier reverse shell with the target of the connection.

 ### Main features: